How to spend 2 days in Hanoi?

 Crave for tasty Vietnamese food?
-Let the local take you to explore Hanoi Old Quarter in a yummy way!
+Let the locals take you to explore Hanoi Old Quarter in a yummy way!

-In Hanoi food tour, you will get a chance to try local delicacies while learning about the landmarks of Hanoi Old Quarter.
+In the Hanoi food tour, you will get a chance to try local delicacies while learning about the landmarks of the Hanoi Old Quarter.

 What to do at night in Hanoi?
 Head to Ta Hien street!

 Ta Hien street is a favorite place to hang out and enjoy the nightlife in Hanoi.

 A famous fresh beer (Beer Hoi) costs less than $1 per cup, and you can try different Vietnamese dishes while having a beer with friends.

 2nd day in Hanoi – Option 1: Hanoi city tour

 On your second day in Hanoi, I would suggest taking a Hanoi one-day tour.

 Hanoi day tour will take you to explore the most famous attractions in Hanoi without worrying about transportation to be more convenient for your trip.